dpellenwood/flexible-posts-widget/readme.txt

 * Refactored the PHP Class to encapsulate the plugin.
 * Added the ability to sort posts by "Post ID Order".
 Useful when getting posts using the ID tab (`post__in`).
 (Props: @cinus89)
 * Added Russian translation.
 (Props: @mizhgun)
-* Tested To bump bump for WordPress 3.9 support.
+* Tested To bump for WordPress 3.9 support.

 = 3.2.2 =
 * Version bump for WordPress 3.8 support